1629 K Street NW #300

-Please note that you would not be able to sue RepDigger.com for allowing negative content on their site.
+Please note that you would not be able to use RepDigger.com for allowing negative content on their site.
 The Communications and Decency Act makes this provision.

-Due to this limitation, the best step to take is to secure a legal order to show to RepDigger.com to remove the content.
+Due to this limitation, the best step is to secure a legal order to show to RepDigger.com to remove the content.

 RepDigger.com reveals clearly in its pages that it would not allow inappropriate content to stay on the site.
 The site admits that no effort is made to confirm the authenticity of information posted on it.

 Hence, the person publishing the content would bear the responsibility of any of its outcomes.

 To use a court order, you should first ascertain the nature of the content posted.
 Inappropriate content includes photos of naked people, photos of children, security information, financial information, etc.

 If the material meets the requirement, you can approach a court and ask for a subpoena.
 RepDigger.com provides its contact for collecting subpoenas – email@example.com.

 If the court approves the request, the person will be able to get the subpoena and send it by mail to RepDigger.com.
 RepDigger.com complies with subpoenas.